joel-beck/dotfiles/README.md

 Wait until the installation of all Apps is finished.
 Breathe 🧘‍♂️ Time for a cup of tea!

-12. Run `06_macos.zsh` to set MacOS System Preferences:
+12. Run `06_vscode-extensions.zsh` to install VSCode extensions:

     ```bash
     cd ~/dotfiles/scripts
-    zsh 06_macos.zsh
+    zsh 06_vscode-extensions.zsh
     ```

+13. Run `07_macos.zsh` to set MacOS System Preferences:

+    ```bash
+    cd ~/dotfiles/scripts
+    zsh 07_macos.zsh
+    ```

     When requested, enter the password for the user account.
     Then, restart the Mac.
     After rebooting, check that the custom MacOS System Preferences were set correctly.

-13. Install the remaining MacOS Apps that are not available via Homebrew.
+14. Install the remaining MacOS Apps that are not available via Homebrew.
 Lookup the list of missing Apps in Obsidian.

-14. Restart the MacBook again and check that all steps were completed successfully.
+15. Restart the MacBook again and check that all steps were completed successfully.

 Done 🎉 Enjoy your new Mac!